 Annual scholarships can be established with a signed commitment designating an annual contribution.
 Non-endowed gifts can also be set up as special project accounts.

 Unrestricted gifts cover a variety of needs, including scholarships, faculty and staff development, and general operating funds not covered through the College’s budget process.

 Planned giving provides donors with the immense personal satisfaction of making a substantial contribution toward the future of Stark State College, while providing financial and tax benefits.
-From the donor’s financial and estate planning perspective, a planned or “deferred” gift is often the right gift or the best gift to make, with a number of benefits:
+From the donor’s financial and estate planning perspective, a planned or “deferred” gift is often the right gift to make, with a number of benefits:

-- Direct the disposition of one’s assets for charitable purposes and avoid unnecessary taxes;
+- Direct the disposition of your assets for charitable purposes and avoid unnecessary taxes

-- Support the mission of the College in tangible and meaningful ways; and
+- Support the mission of the College in tangible and meaningful ways

 - Leave a legacy that will benefit the entire community, because of Stark State’s vital role in community economic development.